 As soon as possible after the next replication cycle begins, start the domain controller.

 If the maximum safe disconnection time has been exceeded, proceed in the appropriate manner according to the operating system, as described in "Reconnecting an Outdated Domain Controller" earlier in this topic.

-After replication is complete, verify replication of the domain, configuration, and schema directory partitions.
-If the domain controller is a global catalog server, verify replication of all domain directory partitions.
-If the domain controller is a Domain Name System (DNS) server, verify replication of the domain and forest DNS application directory partitions.
+After replication is complete, Verify successful replication to a domain controller (the reconnected domain controller) of the domain, configuration, and schema directory partitions.
+If the domain controller is a global catalog server, check for successful replication of all domain directory partitions.